-NSW Local Health District, Institute for Urban Indigenous Health, The Poche Centre for Indigenous Health, TAFE NSW, Canberra Institute of Technology, Charles Darwin University and Flinders University.
-Funding is also being sought to support the implementation of new Academies through the Department of Health project funding opportunities, Close the Gap implementation proposals, and state governments.
+New or renewed partnerships have been formalised with the University of Canberra, Southern Cross University, Northern NSW Aboriginal Community Controlled Health Services, Northern NSW Local Health District, Institute for Urban Indigenous

+Health, The Poche Centre for Indigenous Health,

+TAFE NSW, Canberra Institute of Technology,

+Charles Darwin University and Flinders University.

+Funding is being sought to support the

+implementation of new Academies through the

+Department of Health project funding opportunities,

+Close the Gap implementation proposals, and

+state governments.